Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/iceberg.md

 The `minecraft:iceberg` feature type is used to place an iceberg of a certain block.
 In vanilla, this is used in the Frozen Ocean and Deep Frozen Ocean biomes.

+{: .extra-info }
+The feature will always place at the dimension's sea level.

 ### JSON format

 <pre>